- Aim and Scope

 Line numbers should be excluded from Tables, References and Figures, but should contain the page numbers:

-- CRITICAL RESEARCH REVIEW pointing out lacunae in research and suggesting possible lines of future work under appropriate headings.
+- 3. CRITICAL RESEARCH REVIEW pointing out lacunae in research and suggesting possible lines of future work under appropriate headings.
 Not exceeding 7,000 words (approximately 20-22 A4 typed pages).
-[ONLY INVITED CRITICAL RESEARCH REVIEWS FROM RENOUNCED RESEARCHERS ARE CONSIDERED FOR JAR]

 - Author should consult the CHECK LIST for authors (given separately) before submission of article.